mcaledonensis/magic-key/README.md

 Ladybird Books, first published in 2010.
 It is a recommended read for any aspiring intellegent code execution practitioner.

+## Sword in the stone

+The challenge is to control an actor in virtual environment with code.
+You'd be provided environment and an actor in that envinronment, controllable via Python.
+You'd need to control the actor intellegently, in real time and make the actor to come and pull the Sword from the stone.

 ## Some details on the magics